hreikin/tkintermd/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-An embeddable `tkinter` based Markdown editor with HTML preview.
+A Markdown editor with HTML preview for use in tkinter projects.
 The editor has syntax highlighting provided by `Pygments` and the HTML preview window is provided by `tkinterweb`.